Brisbane Trade Mark Attorneys and Trade Mark Lawyers providing trade mark registration and enforcement services

 - What is a common law trade mark?

 A common law trade mark is a trade mark that is used by a trader without registering it with IP Australia.
 Common law trade marks are enforceable under the Australian Consumer Law but it does not afford the same protection as a trade mark registration.

-How do I know if someone is infringing my trade mark?
+- How do I know if someone is infringing my brand?